LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Favor `static_assert` over `assert()` whenever possible.

+## Explicit type conversion

+* ✅ Use `static_cast` for most type conversions.
+* ❌ Do not use C-style casts: e.g., `(int) x`.
+* ❌ Do not use const cast and reinterpret cast unless you have a very good reason.

 Inline functions are typically defined in "header" files, where they can be #included into the top of any code file